flux-iac/tofu-controller/README.md

 # tf-controller

-`tf-controller` is an experimental controller for Flux to reconcile Terraform resources.
+`tf-controller` is an experimental controller for Flux to reconcile Terraform resources in the GitOps-way.

 ## Features